Quoblix/Volumen-Operis/README.md

 ---

 ## Randomize Monster HP
-Updates selected tokens to have a random min/max value for their HP based on their Hit Point Formula.
+Updates selected tokens to have a random max value for their HP based on their Hit Point Formula.
 If no formula is stored with the token, then no update to HP is made.

 ## Name Male NPCs
 Updates selected tokens to have a random MALE first and last name from roll tables.
 To update the list of available names, edit the following roll tables: